amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

 `JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` nothing else.

 `Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.
-Recommended version is 6.10.0.
-OR  If you have nvm installed globally, you run `nvm install` to get the latest version of node specified in the`.nvmrc` file [here](/.nvmrc).
+If you have nvm installed globally, then run `nvm install` to get the latest version of node specified in the`.nvmrc` file [here](/.nvmrc).
 If you don't use nvm, be sure that you are using a compatible version.
 Further details on nvm can be found on the official [github page](https://github.com/creationix/nvm).
 MAC OSX users are best suited to install nvm with homebrew `brew install nvm`.

 Once installation is done - open terminal (MAC OSX) or command prompt (for windows OS) and type below command to verify NodeJS has been installed properly.